Pinemere Camp: Today

 Pinemere Camp has campers from the ages of 6 to 16.
 The camp attracts children who both do and do not attend Hebrew school or synagogue, and some campers who attend Hebrew day schools.

 Pinemere offers boating, canoeing, pioneering, dramatics, arts and crafts, team sports, archery, and tennis.
 The camp offers sports clinics in basketball, baseball, softball, football, soccer, tennis, golf, horseback riding, lacrosse, and field hockey.

 All meals at the camp are kosher, and the camp observes shabbat.
 The camp also offers gluten-free food for campers with celiac disease and other options for various dietary needs.

 Pinemere offers campers the options of various sessions: either a one-, three-, four-, or seven-week session.
 It also offers a 3-day "SPARK weekend," so first-time campers can try it out.

 The camp is owned by Pinemere Camp Association.
 It is affiliated with JCC Association of North America.

 Staff

-The camp's Executive Director is Eytan Graubart.
-Pinemere's Associate Director is Aaron Singer.
+The camp's Interim Executive Director is Aaron Singer.
 Pinemere’s Director of Camp Experience is Linz Etter Haft.
 Pinemere’s Director of Finance and Operations is Jeremy Ferman.